MuscleMap/MuscleMap/README.md

         4. Unzip the MuscleMap repository

-5. Navigate to MuscleMap repository:
+Step 5.
+Navigate to MuscleMap repository:

    ~~~
    cd ./MuscleMap
    ~~~

-6. Install python packages:
+Step 6.
+Install python packages:

    ~~~
    pip install -e .
    ~~~

-7. Install PyTorch with the correct CUDA Version for GPU support.
+Step 7.
+Install PyTorch with the correct CUDA Version for GPU support.

     The MuscleMap Toolbox works with both CPU and GPU, but performs best with a GPU-enabled PyTorch installation.
 If you want to use the MuscleMap Toolbox with CPU only, skip Step 7.